FAQ banner

 How to Check Cisco Serial Numbers for Warranty and Support

-4. Review Warranty and Support Status displayed, including warranty validity and basic product details.
+4. Review warranty and support status, including warranty validity and basic product details.

 Why Checking Cisco Serial Numbers Matters